 To anyone thinking of joining us I would say, jump at the opportunity!
 You don't get many chances in life to do something so real and as Jonathan has said, we are genuinely unique.

 Any regrets?
 "None except that I didn't find it sooner."

-Paula, Beki, Jo, Sally, Sandra, Bryan, Andy, Ella, Juliet, and Christina are our mini-team of volunteers who feed the meerkats and other animals at The Oasis.
+Paula, Karen, Martin, Janet, James, Chris, and Georgia are our sub-team of volunteers who feed the meerkats and bat-eared foxes at The Oasis.